 XXVII.
 REVISION OF THE COLLECTION DEVELOPMENT POLICY

-This policy will be reviewed on a continuous basis by the director of the law library in order to determine whether its existing guidelines are being followed or if recent curricular or other changes demand its revision.
+This policy will be reviewed on a continuous basis by the director of the law library to ensure that its existing guidelines are being followed and to determine whether recent curricular or other changes demand its revision.